 What would the overall architecture of the portal look like and what were the shortcomings discovered so far and what could be done about that?
 What additional pages and information would be required?

 Ideation sessions were undertaken with as many of the stakeholders as possible.
-These sessions were used to get new perspectives on what is required for features and functionality of the new portal.
-This was effectively a completely new product so there was not the same legacy as having to resign an existing service.
-The only consideration was that it would have a similar look and feel to the existing Click&Go site for consistency
+The sessions were used to get new perspectives on what is required for features and functionality.
+As it was a completely new product there were legacy issues from the existing service.
+The only consideration was that it would have a similar look and feel to the existing Click&Go site

-Ideas and suggestions that did not make it into the MUP were to be considered for tests and when more data was available.
-As the MUP was specific in scope we had to be careful of feature creep.
+Ideas and suggestions that did not make it into the minimum usable product were to be considered for tests and when more data was available.

-Create a user area where customers can manage their holidays and other users will derive benefit from it
+Create a user portal where customers can manage their holidays and other account holders would derive benefit

 Design and development

-The User Story map was broken out into a project plan with different phased deliverables.
+The User Story map was broken out into a project plan with phased deliverables.

-The first deliverable was the minimum usable product (MUP) which had to contain all the existing functionality and an area for users to keep their saved holidays, this was to accommodate members that had not purchased a holiday.
+The first deliverable was the minimum usable product which had to contain all the existing functionality of the previous portal and an area for users to keep their saved holidays.
+This to accommodate account holders that had not yet purchased a holiday.